 What are the possible environmental and health impacts of these chemicals?
 How effective are they?
-For which bugs are they used?
-Who chooses these chemicals?
+For which bugs should they be used?
+Who chose these chemicals?

 What form are they in when they are applied (liquid? paste? powder?)
 How are they applied (sprayed?)
 Do they end up in the air?

 Are the chemicals applied at regular intervals, regardless of the incidence of pests?
-Who decides how often they should be applied?
+Who decided how often they should be applied?

 What species?
 How resistant are they to different chemicals?
 What problems do they cause?
 How are they best controlled?

 What methods are the most effective to control these pests?
-What methods are the safest? the most inexpensive?
+What methods would be the safest? the cheapest?

 What federal, provincial or regional laws govern pesticide use indoors?
 What regulations does the University of Waterloo have concerning indoor pest control?

 Compare what is being done to what should be done to control our pests.
 Do they match?
 What is the difference?
 Is the chemical use preventative or responsive to a pest problem?

 Are they harmful to humans? to the environment? how?